-Since SKY Express’s business class just leaves a middle seat free (like most European airlines), I tend to just use it for little flight hops.
+Since the business class on SKY Express just leaves a middle seat free (like most European airlines), I tend to just use it for little flight hops.
 I generally fly economy and find the airline perfect for these short trips.
 Here’s everything you need to know about flying with SKY Express.

 Routes

-SKY Express is a fast-growing airline and currently serves many destinations in Greece, as well as Poland, London (Gatwick), Italy, Germany, France (with some seasonal routes), Cyprus, Belgium and Bulgaria.
-They operate newer planes and are constantly expanding their offering.
+SKY Express is a fast-growing airline that’s strongest within Greece, where it connects dozens of domestic destinations.
+Beyond Greek borders, you’ll find flights to London Gatwick, plus cities in Poland, Italy, Germany, France (seasonal routes), Cyprus, Belgium and Bulgaria.
+They operate modern planes and keep expanding their network.

 Traveling with family